guyduche/Blast2Bam/README.md

 # Blast2Bam

-##### With FastQ or Fasta input, map sequences with NCBI/Blastn and output the results in SAM/BAM format.

-**Fastq2fasta** converts single or paired end fastQ in a single fasta file for Blastn input.

 **Blast2Bam** uses the XML results of Blastn, the reference and the fastQ or fasta file(s) to output a SAM file.

 In case of paired end data, Blast results from the first and second fastQ/fasta are paired in the SAM output.